tauri-apps/tauri-docs/docs/references/configuration-files.md

 tauri = { version = "1.0.0", features = [ "api-all", "config-json5" ] }
 ```

-The structure and values are the same across all formats, however the formatting should be consistent with the respective file's format.
+The structure and values are the same across all formats, however, the formatting should be consistent with the respective file's format.

 :::